 als een verhaal wilt over ...

-Katrien Vandevelde and Jan Wouters met in the local diving club after discovering the vibrant and exciting world beneath the waves while snorkeling on holiday.
+Katrien Vandevelde and Jan Wouters met in 1996 in the local diving club after discovering the vibrant and exciting world beneath the waves while snorkeling on holiday.
 Their adventurous souls soon lead them to Australia, where they dived with manta rays and whale sharks at Ningaloo reef.
 Here, their shared passion for this pristine underwater wilderness made them realise they were soulmates and so they closed each other and the ocean in their hearts for ever.

 The seed of activism was sowed a few years later, when they learned that a mega resort with hotels and a marina was scheduled to be constructed at their underwater Eden.
 They felt compelled to take action and so they contacted NGO’s, dive centers and dive tourism companies all over the world, to raise awareness for this serious issue.
 Fortunately, the building plans were ultimately overturned and the area was designated as a World Heritage Site.